JoeyBurzynski/JoeyBurzynski/README.md

 ## What I do..

-I drive revenue.
-All other metrics pale in comparison.
+**I drive revenue.** All other metrics pale in comparison.

-I have over two decades of experience in digital strategy and e-commerce.
-My core competencies include web and application development, Amazon Marketplace optimization, affiliate marketing and organic search marketing strategy.
+Be it billion dollar brands or startups, I've spent the last two decades architecting technology solutions and innovative search marketing strategies (domestic & international) for e-commerce.
+My core competencies include organic search marketing (SEO), software development, and e-commerce marketing automation through the application of computational ontologies/NLP.

 I have worked directly on architecting online marketing strategies, both domestic and international, for a number of global brands.